I Feel for You: Background and other versions

 Prince originally wrote "I Feel For You" and his hit single "I Wanna Be Your Lover" for musician Patrice Rushen, but she turned down both songs.
 Prince subsequently recorded them for his eponymous second album, which was released in October 1979.
 For the song, Prince uses a falsetto vocal with the melody range between C3 and D5.

 The Pointer Sisters recorded the song in 1982 on their album So Excited!, and Rebbie Jackson recorded it for her 1984 debut album Centipede.
 In 1993, Britney Spears and Justin Timberlake sang this song on The Mickey Mouse Club.

 In October 2019, in honor of the 40th anniversary of the album Prince, the Prince Estate and Warner Records released a previously unheard solo acoustic demo recording of the song, with Prince also performing acoustic guitar.
 The track became available on streaming services and as a limited-run 7” vinyl single which sold out.

+Personnel

+Information taken from Benoît Clerc and Guitarcloud.